IgorFurman/PersonalWebpage/README.md

 ## Validator

 This is universal function used for validation name, email, and message inputs.
-Error messages are displayed for invalid inputs.
+Error messages are displayed for invalid inputs or posting errors.

 ## 🚀How To Use <a name="how-to-use"></a>